A Blog from the Top of the World, Ish

 Too much of a good thing?
 Hit or miss for sure.
 Massage Therapy - a total hit.
 Perpetual daylight - definite miss.
 This, my second visit to Alaska, just so happens to be taking place at the onset of summer.
-It a guarantee of warmer temps, but also nearly 24 hours of sunlight.
+It is a guarantee of warmer temps, but also nearly 24 hours of sunlight.
 Too much of a good thing, for sure.
-On my first evening, sleep came around midnight as the sun was doing its best South Beach impersonation; the air temp rested somewhere between Arendelle and Hilary Clinton; chilly to bitter cold.
-Perfect sleeping weather for my inner polar bear, but the vampire in me waited on bated breath for an elusive and sunset that would never come.
+On my first evening, sleep came around midnight as the sun was doing its best South Beach impersonation.
+The air temp rested somewhere between Arendelle and Hilary Clinton; chilly to bitter cold.
+Perfect sleeping weather for my inner polar bear, but the vampire in me waited on bated breath for an elusive sunset that would never come.

 Endless sunlight takes some getting used to for humans, but for the plants that depend on our nearest star’s nurturing light, it spawns an unimaginable season of growth.
 Vegetables grow to more than twice their normal size.
 You haven’t lived until you have gazed upon the likes of a colossal, Alaskan cabbage, nutritiously baked in the sun’s nourishing rays.
 This got me to thinking.
 If mere vegetables experience exponential growth basking in the light of the sun, wouldn’t we encounter the same effect if we were continuously bathed in the Light of the Son as well?
 The Son of God that is.

 For many years I was one of those, “Feed me on Sunday Preacher” parishioners, relying on a pastor to expound on the bible once weekly, while my own bible gathered more dust than a Liberal’s book on ethics and morality.
 I hadn’t refused to read the bible, but I had not been purposeful about ingesting the word of God either.
 I found a few scriptures on the importance and purpose of studying God’s word, as someone who calls himself a Christian.